4src/xfun/story.md

    (SEED       "-s"  "random seed"                         10013)))
 ```

+We need some way to access the various config settings, and some way to print that help.

 ```lisp <less help>
 (defmacro ? (key)
   "config items are in item four of the *options* sub-lists"